NicoMandala/Python-Satellite-Communications/README.md

 # Python-Satellite-Communications

+Goal: To code the building blocks of an operating ground station in Python and documentation

-Python classes, codes for Satellite Communications
+Python object classes, codes for Satellite Communications

 Groundstation Object - groundstation.py